 Jessica Bridger is an urbanist, consultant and journalist.
 Her consultancy is focused on projects related to urban development, innovation and the built environment.
 She has been active in urbanism for over a decade.
 Her clients include the United Nations, Schindler Group and the ETH Zurich.
 Her journalistic work is published internationally in books, journals and magazines in addition to radio broadcasts.
 She is a contributing editor for Monocle Magazine.

-Bridger works as a professional journalist, and her writing is published internationally in magazines and journals, including Monocle Magazine, Metropolis, Volume, Disegno and Landscape Architecture Magazine.
+Bridger works as a professional journalist, and her writing is published internationally in magazines and journals, including Monocle Magazine, Metropolis, Volume, Disegno, and Landscape Architecture Magazine, among others.
 She is a contributing editor for Monocle Magazine, and frequently works with Monocle24 radio.
 She serves as an advisory editor to various publications in the fields of architecture, urban design and planning.

 She is the author, with Christian Werthmann, of Metropolis Nonformal (2016), and co-editor of The Global Schindler Award: Essays/Projects (editions 2015 & 2017), Landscape Architecture Europe (2015) and Research in Architecture (2012).
 She has edited over 40 issues of various magazines and journals.